r34x/Automatic-Golem/README.md

 Installation instructions:
-  - download the GolemDeploy.sh script, golemsp.service and restartjobs.sh files
+  - Download the GolemDeploy.sh script, golemsp.service and restartjobs.sh files
-  -  copy to your Linux node
+  -  Copy to your Linux node
+  -  Make GolemDeploy.sh and restartjobs.sh executable (sudo chmod +x GolemDeploy.sh restartjobs.sh)
-  -  place golemsp.service in /etc/systemd/system and /etc/systemd/system/multi-user.target.wants
+  -  Place golemsp.service in /etc/systemd/system and /etc/systemd/system/multi-user.target.wants
-  -  edit golemsp.service to include the local username of the user that logs into the machine
+  -  Edit golemsp.service to include the local username of the user that logs into the machine
-  -  run GolemDeploy.sh by opening a terminal navigating to the script and typing ./GolemProvider.sh
+  -  Run GolemDeploy.sh by opening a terminal navigating to the script and typing ./GolemProvider.sh
   -  The script will handle the rest and walk you through each step.